Mapping stacks and categorical notions of properness: h -descent Theorems

 Taking the inverse limit of these equivalences we complete the proof, since

-as $\Spec(R'^{\otimes_R \bullet+1}) \to \Spec R$ factors through the monomorphism $\Spf R \to \Spec R$. \end{proof}
+as $\Spec(R'^{\otimes_R \bullet+1}) \to \Spec(R)$ factors through the monomorphism $\Spf(R) \to \Spec(R)$. \end{proof}

-We now give a proof of the lemma: \begin{proof}[Proof of \autoref{lem:descent-nil}] Our plan of proof is as follows: Let $\C$ denote the class of all finitely presented nil-thickenings $i$ of affine schemes, such that every base change of $i$ satisfies the conclusion of the lemma.
-We wish to show that $\C$ consists of all finitely presented nil-thickenings.
-Our plan will be to prove that $\C$ contains increasingly large classes of morphisms: the basic building blocks will be closed gluings and thus square-zero extensions, as suggested in the discussion above the lemma.
+We now give a proof of the lemma: \begin{proof}[Proof of \Cref{lem:descent-nil}] Our plan of proof is as follows: Let $\C$ denote the class of all almost finitely presented nil-thickenings $i$ of affine derived $\kk$-schemes, such that every base change of $i$ satisfies the conclusion of the lemma.
+We will show that $\C$ consists of all almost finitely presented nil-thickenings by showing it contains increasingly large classes of morphisms.

-{ }{\bf Step 0: Case of $\pi$ with a section.} Note that if $\pi$ has a section, then the result is immediate: In this case, the augmented cosimplicial diagram
+{ }{\bf Step 0: Case of $\pi$ with a section.} In this case, the augmented cosimplicial diagram

 extends to a \emph{split} augmented cosimplicial diagram.
 And any split augmented cosimplicial diagram is a limit diagram.